 A Look Back in Time at Our Community

-Brookline Youth Baseball Brookline Block Watch Brookline History Buffs
+Brookline Youth Baseball Brookline Youth Soccer Brookline Block Watch

 Brookline is located in the South Hills section (4th City Council District, 19th and 32nd Ward) of the City of Pittsburgh.
 Today, Brookline is Pittsburgh's second largest neighborhood.
 Throughout its long history, the community has retained a certain character and charm that have enriched its citizens.
 It has built up a heritage that spans over two centuries, dating back to the days when taxes were paid to the King of England.

 The first settlers in the region were frontier traders, craftsmen, farmers and miners that worked with the Native Americans and the French, then British, garrisons stationed in the neighboring outposts.
 In the colonial days, this region was considered wild country, inhabited only by the heartiest of settlers and the soldiers that protected them.

 The borough of Pittsburgh was chartered in 1759.
 Native American resentment of the invaders from the east eventually led to hostilities, and many of the earliest settlers were driven out during the Indian Uprising in 1763.

 After the American Revolution, the borough began to expand rapidly.
 Land grants were issued to veterans of the War of Independence.
 Those who settled in the Brookline area were members of the Pennsylvania Militia.

 Known as the "Gateway to the West", Pittsburgh soon became a vital port-of-call for the multitude of adventurers seeking passage to the vast western territories of the fledgling United States of America.
 Industry and commerce flourished.